 After approval of the prospectus, the Dissertation Prospectus Committee automatically becomes the student's Dissertation Committee with the chair as the student's official advisor.
 Thereafter, the student may petition the Graduate Committee to change the membership of the Dissertation Committee, although approval is not usually granted when the dissertation is close to completion.
-Between approval of the prospectus and submission of a completed dissertation, the official link between the Department and student will be the chair of the Dissertation Committee, who serves as the student's dissertation advisor and provides periodic reports of progress to the Graduate Committee in addition to the student's annual end of year evaluation.
+Between approval of the prospectus and submission of a completed dissertation, the official link between the Department and student will be the chair of the Dissertation

+Committee, who serves as the student's dissertation advisor and provides periodic reports of progress to the Graduate Committee in addition to the student's annual end of year evaluation.

-Final composition of the Dissertation Committee must include three members of the Sociology Department faculty and an outside reader, chosen with the advice of the Dissertation Committee members and approved by the Graduate Committee and the Dean of the Graduate School.
-Approval must be secured before a defense can be scheduled.
-To obtain approval for an outsider reader, the student submits a petition to the Graduate Committee at least one month before the dissertation defense.
-The outside reader should hold a PhD and have an academic affiliation outside Brandeis.
+Final composition of the Dissertation Committee must include at least three faculty members: two members of the Sociology Department faculty and an outside reader, chosen with the advice of the Dissertation Committee members, from another department or from outside the university.
+Graduate Committee approval must be secured before a defense can be scheduled, at least one month before the dissertation defense.
+The outside reader should hold a PhD, though exceptions may be possible according to the Graduate School requirements outlined here.
 At least two weeks before the dissertation defense, the student must submit to the Graduate School the Dissertation Defense Calendar Submission form.